Skip to Content

 Project description

-Known pricing tools differ in complexity, applicability and accuracy.
-Choice-based conjoint analyses (CBC) enable accurate price measurements, but require extensive amounts of data.
-Price measurements according to Gabor-Granger are easy to implement, but can only be used for price increases and require a known reference price.
-They are therefore not suitable for new products.
-The Price Sensitivity Meter (PSM) according to van Westendorp is also easy to use and can be applied to new products, but does not require extensive amounts of data.
+Well-known pricing instruments differ in terms of complexity, applicability, and accuracy.
+Choice-based conjoint analyses (CBC) enable precise price measurement but require extensive datasets.
+Gabor–Granger price measurements are easy to implement; however, they can only be applied to price increases and require a known reference price.
+Consequently, many established techniques are not suitable for price estimates of new products.

-Due to its ease of implementation, the PSM is used in both practical and theoretical contexts.
-At the same time, the approach is not free from criticism and is subject to constant attempts at further development.
-The goal of the presented research project is a revision of the PSM according to van Westendorp with application to autonomous driving services.
-By simplifying the instrument, its use is to be increased in terms of comprehensibility and data quality, with the goal of improved applicability and efficiency.
-An additional structural equation model will be developed to investigate socio-psychological influences on the willingness to pay for autonomous driving services.
+The Price Sensitivity Meter (PSM) developed by van Westendorp is easy to apply and transferable to new products, while not requiring large amounts of data.
+Due to that, PSM is used in both practical and theoretical contexts.
+At the same time, the approach is not free from criticism and is subject to ongoing efforts at further development.
+The objective of the presented research is a revision of the van Westendorp PSM with application to pooled shared autonomous vehicles (SAVs).
+By simplifying the instrument, its usability in terms of comprehensibility and data quality is to be improved, with the aim of enhancing applicability and efficiency.
+An additionally developed structural equation model will examine social-psychological influences on willingness to pay for autonomous ride services.

 Transfer of results